uchicago-cs/chiwebsite/chirc/installing.rst

 * ``-p``: The port on which the server will listen.
 * ``-o``: To specify the "operator password".
+* ``-n``: Specifies an IRC network file.
+This will only be relevant in Assignment 5.
 * ``-q``, ``-v``, or ``-vv``: To control the level of logging.
 See "Logging" section below.

 You need to run the executable with at least the ``-o``